Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Theoretical modelling

+For the buoyancy algorithm, our model searches for toroidal field exceeding a critical threshold (${B_c} = 8 \times 10^4$ G) at the base of the convection zone (at $r = 0.71 R_{\odot}$).
+When this condition is satisfied, the algorithm removes half of the toroidal field and deposits this field near the surface where the near surface $\alpha$-effect acts locally on the toroidal field to mimic the Babcock-Leighton mechanism.
+The eruptions are proxies for sunspots in our simulation setup and their latitude and time of emergence are used to reconstruct the simulated butterfly diagrams \citep{Nandy2001ApJ, Nandy2002, Chatterjee2004}.

-Sunspot number is an important indicator of the solar cycle.
-In our study we use toroidal component of the magnetic field value as a proxy for the sunspot number.
-We identify the time and location where the value of $B_{\phi}$ exceeds a critical threshold B$_c$ = $8\times 10^4$G as sunspot eruption proxies.
-If we count the number of such eruption episodes then we can model the sunspot proxy time series.
-This is a proxy of the sunspot number hence this should not be compared to the observed sunspot number time series quantitatively.
-We have also calculated the surface radial magnetic field using the magnetic vector potential A using the following expression:
+The number of sunspot eruption proxies is counted using the aforementioned buoyancy algorithm to model the sunspot proxy time series.
+We also calculate the surface radial magnetic field using the magnetic vector potential A using the following expression:

-In this paper we intend to understand the qualitative nature of the magnetic field evolution hence the simulation results are not suitable for direct comparison to the observed quantities.
+We performed a 6000-year-long solar dynamo simulation.
+However, our dynamo simulation is not calibrated to observations and hence is not suitable for direct comparison with observed quantities.
+In this paper, we intend to understand the qualitative nature of the magnetic field evolution during grand maxima, grand minima and regular activity phases.